MicheleDelliVeneri/ALMASim/README.rst

 which to test deconvolution and source detection models.
 ALMASim is intended to leverage MPI parallel computing (Dask, Slurm, PBS) on modern HPC clusters to generate thousands of ALMA data cubes, but can also work on laptopts.
+The legacy PyQt desktop interface has been retired; ALMASim now exposes a set of headless services that can be orchestrated from CLIs, notebooks, or web backends (e.g. FastAPI + React).
 ALMA database or a prepared catalogue is queried to sample observational metadata such as band, bandwidth, integration time, antenna configurations and so on.
 ALMASim employs the MARTINI Package (https://github.com/kyleaoman/martini), and the Illustris Python Package (https://github.com/illustristng/illustris_python).

+..
+INTRO_END_LABEL

+..
+CITING_START_LABEL

 Citing ALMASim
 --------------